Learning shell commands for data science (DataCamp).

 Combining Tools

-saves command’s output anywhere you want.- e.g.
+>saves command’s output anywhere you want.- e.g.

-head -n 5 seasonal/summer.csv > top.csv
+head -n 5 seasonal/summer.csv > top.csvsaves the top 5 lines ofsummer.csvintotop.csv.

 - e.g.